 Deep in your heart, I’m sure you would love to say a relaxed but resolute “no” to stress.
 But how do you make it happen?

 You Need a Plan to Conquer Stress

-If you are serious about saying “no” to stress, the first step is to make a plan and commit it to paper.
+If you're serious about saying "no" to stress, the first step is to make a plan and commit it to paper.
 This works far better than impetuously announcing you’ve had it with stress, trying to chill out for a few days, and then going back to your habitual stress responses.

 When you create a plan, you invest your time, energy, and heart into a new possibility.
 As a result, you’ll be more likely to carry through.
 In addition, creating a plan increases your sense of control, which will already starts to lessen your stress level.

 To make it easy for you, I've made a simple framework for a year-long stress strategy.
 But if you prefer, you can plan your stress strategy in 1 or 3-month blocks of time.
 Just follow the steps below, write down your answers, and you'll have an effective plan for letting go of stress.
 Or use the workbook I created for you: